epfl-ada/ada-2024-project-deep5eekers/README.md

 In this section we have listed the main research questions we would like to address during this project.

-- What gender imbalances exist in acting roles, and how do these differences vary over time, across genres, and between countries?
+- RQ1: What gender imbalances exist in acting roles, and how do these differences vary over time, across genres, and between countries?
-- What stereotypical character types are associated with each gender?
+- RQ2: What stereotypical character types are associated with each gender?
-- In plotlines, are male and female characters typically assigned different actions and portrayals?
+- RQ3: In plot lines, are male and female characters typically assigned different actions and portrayals?
 Do the words used in each case convey positive or negative connotations?
-- Is unequal gender representation in films linked to a movie’s success or failure?
+- RQ4: Is unequal gender representation in films linked to a movie’s success or failure?
-- Does gender inequality exist in production roles as well?
+- RQ5: Does gender inequality exist in production roles as well?
 Does a director's gender influence the portrayal of male and female characters in films?

 In addition to these main questions, we may choose to explore other sub-questions.
 As we have gone through the dataset in our initial analysis, we have stumbled upon other interesting gender-related topics.
 For example, we may look into how movie ratings differ for movies with female leads versus male leads.